Liberal elite: Hong Kong

 The term called zo gaau (Chinese: 左膠; Jyutping: zo2 gaau1) is widely used for similar effect in Hong Kong, which literally means "left dumbass" or "leftard".
 This term began appearing in Hong Kong political discourse in the 2010s, first in traditional media outlets and quickly spreading to online communication.
 This term refers to those who advocate peace, equality and non-violence in an unrealistic way only to satisfy their moral superiority.
 Their ideas are too lofty and sometimes ignore the imperfections of the real world in pursuit of their unrealistic dream.

 India

-In India, the term 'liberal elite' is used to describe the English speaking, left-leaning establishment, aligned to Nehruvian socialism and Marxism, who have formed much of the mainstream intelligentsia and the ruling political class of India since its independence in 1947.
+In India, the term 'liberal elite' is used to describe the English speaking, left-leaning establishment aligned to Nehruvian socialism who have formed much of the mainstream intelligentsia and the ruling political class of India since its independence in 1947.
 The Indian National Congress, often referred to as the 'Grand Old Party' of India, is a left-liberal party, which has dominated Indian politics for much of the country's independent history.